What is Green Finance and Why It Matters

 1. Green Bonds

 Debt instruments where proceeds are exclusively used for environmentally beneficial projects.
-The global green bond market surpassed $500 billion in 2025.
+Annual green bond issuance reached roughly $650 billion in 2025, according to Climate Bonds Initiative, with cumulative issuance since the market's inception surpassing $4 trillion.

 Corporate loans where interest rates are tied to ESG performance targets.
 Miss your sustainability goals — pay more interest.